 - Provide an accessible opportunity for regional radiologic sciences professionals to acquire the necessary means to succeed in a global and diverse workforce/workplace.

-The minimum admission guidelines of the MSRS program mirror those of the Graduate School at SIU; however, to elaborate on those requirements, the following is provided:
+The minimum admission guidelines of the M.S. in Radiologic Sciences program mirror those of the Graduate School at SIUC; however, to elaborate on those requirements, the following is provided:

-- Candidates will be granted admittance to the SIU Graduate School.
+- Candidates will be granted admittance to the SIUC Graduate School.

 - Candidates will possess a baccalaureate degree and have completed a program of study in an associated field to Allied Health, Radiology, Sonography, Medical Imaging, Health Care Management, or an equivalent field.